CosmosKiller/cosmosIoT-ProdServer/README.md

 # CosmosIoT Production Server :rocket:

-> Configuration files for Raspberry Pi-based servers
+> Configuration files for RPi-based servers

 ## Getting started

 ### ✅ In order to make the correct configuration of the server, follow these instructions:

-1) Pull this repo into your Raspberry Pi and navige to the root directory
+1) Pull this repo into your RPi and navige to the root directory
 ```sh
 Sudo apt install -y git